Braga Cathedral Treasure: Carving

 In the museum, there are different works of Wood carving like altars, musical instruments, Candelabras, among others.

 The two Organs in the Cathedral are part of the museum visit.

 Statuary

 In the museum, there is a collection of different works of sculpture from different periods in different material from the 14th to the 18th centuries.
 Images of Christ, Virgin Mary, and numerous Saints.
+In 2020, the museum acquired two sculptures, the 17th century Our Lady of Hope, and the 20th century replica of Our Lady of Milk.

 Azulejos

 In the collection are numerous azulejos including some Hispano-Arab Tiles.

 Bells

 The museum comprises 200 bells made in different times by the well known local bell industry.